MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

-The new transition-frontier-controller is responsible for handling incoming transitions created by proposers either locally or remotely by: (a) validating them, (b) adding them to a transition-frontier-tree as described below if possible, if not, (c) carefully triggering a sync-ledger catchup job to populate more information in our transition-frontier-tree and completing the add.
+The new transition-frontier-controller is responsible for handling incoming transitions created by proposers either locally or remotely by: (a) validating them, (b) adding them to a `Transition_frontier` as described below if possible, if not, (c) carefully triggering a sync-ledger catchup job to populate more information in our transition-frontier and completing the add.
 It is also responsible for handling sync-ledger answers that catchup jobs started by other nodes trigger via sending queries.